jvitku/environments/README.md

 About
 ------

-This is a part of Hybrid Artificial Neural Network Systems (HANNS) project (see: http://artificiallife.co.nf ).
+This is a part of Hybrid Artificial Neural Network Systems (HANNS) project (see [website](http://artificiallife.co.nf) ).

-Each node can be connected into a potentially heterogeneous network of nodes communicating via the ROS, potentially Nengoros ( http://nengoros.wordpress.com ).
+Each node can be connected into a potentially heterogeneous network of nodes communicating via the ROS, potentially [Nengoros](http://nengoros.wordpress.com).

 This is ROS meta-package (currently without direct catkin support), a collection of ROS(java) nodes.